sweet12prof/MIPS-32/READmE.txt

 - Xilinx Impact is used to download bit file to FPGA

-NB: Spartan 3 FPGA used to verify design, this forced the use of Xilinx ISE for Implementation
+NB: Spartan 3 FPGA used to verify design, this forced the use of Xilinx ISE for Implementation PP_Implementation consists of ISE files, All other folders are for Vivado

 Next Steps(Long Term): Superscalar Architecture and also Compiler Construction Next Steps(Short Term): Use SRAM on spartan 3 board as Instruction Memory.
 Atm, i've defined my own in vhdl.